 - It is advised to stick with straightforward formulas and fundamental frameworks and models for the case studies in this paper.

-- Study fundamental notions such as the Porter’s Five, the MCKinsey Framework, the BCG Matrix, etc. It is unnecessary to delve into complex models.
+- Study fundamental notions such as Porter’s Five, the McKinsey Framework, the BCG Matrix, etc. It is unnecessary to delve into complex models.

 Tips To Score High Marks